graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

    4. R4: The GUI shall update based on user inputs.
    5. R5: The GUI shall allow the user to move between actions.

+2. Audio-to-text
+   1. When the audio button is clicked, the program shall use the device's microphone to start listening
+   2. The audio-to-text button shall have a microphone on it.
+   3. The audio-to-text button shall indent when clicked on.

+3. Download button
+   1. The user shall download the files by pressing the download button.
+   2. By clicking the download button, the application shall prompt the user to name the document they saved.

 # Non-Functional Requirements

 1. GUI